After the Fires…3 Top Tips for Daily Detox

 - Age – after the age of 20 natural glutathione production decreases at the rate of 10% per decade on average in healthy adults.

 #3 Tip for Daily Detox: Support your body’s elimination paths.
 Like, poop and pee and sweat.

-This may sound really basic, but age-old advice from your grandmother is really really good: Drinks lots of water.
+This may sound really basic, age-old advice from your great-grandmother is really really good: Drinks lots of water.
 Eat lots of veggies (and a little fruit).
 Get exercise.
-Take hot baths with Epsom salts.
-Ditch the junk food, flour, and factory-raised meats.
+Take hot baths.

 Boring?
 Stale?
 So last century?

 No….ESSENTIAL!!!
 If you’re constipated and dehydrated, your body can’t eliminate toxins.
 Unclog those pipes!

 Most peeps are chronically dehydrated.
 I know I used to be.
 For years.
 Until I finally realized that I was not drinking nearly enough water.
 Sometimes I still don’t drink enough water.
 But I’m getting better at it.

 How much water do you need?
 Here’s a handy calculation: take your weight in pounds, divide it by half, and drink that many ounces of water per day.
 So if you weigh 140 pounds, that is 70 ounces of water, which is eight and three-quarters cups.

 Also, herbal teas are good.
 Particularly dandelion, marshmallow, licorice, ginger.
 And don’t forget the classic detoxifying drink – hot lemon water.

 If you don’t poop at least once a day, and preferably 2 or 3 times, it’s time to loosen things up a bit as you’re getting more toxic – and staying that way — when you don’t eliminate.